blaisedias/jivelite/pcp-scripts/README.pcp-scripts.md

 On piCorePlayer this is path not persistent.
 If it were made persistent, it would affect backing up adversely in terms of time.

-Also storing resized images at this path consumes RAM space.
+Storing resized images at this path will also consume RAM space, which can be an issue on raspberry pi zeroes.

 To address this, the concept of a Jivelite visualiser workspace has been introduced.

 If a workspace is set Jivelite will save resized images at locations under the workspace instead of `/home/<username>/.jivelite/userpath/cache/resized`

-The intention is set the workspace to point to a location on the piCorePlayer disk - thus avoiding the impact on backup and RAM usage.
+The intention is to set the workspace to point to a location on the piCorePlayer disk - thus avoiding the impact on backup and RAM usage.

-The trade-off is that Jivelite will now be writing to the piCorePlayer disk, whenever and image is resized.
+The trade-off is that Jivelite will now be writing to the piCorePlayer disk, whenever an image is resized.

-This isn't a frequent activity - maximum once for each resource image and visualisation viewport combination.
+Saving resized images isn't a frequent activity - it would occur once for each resource image and visualisation viewport combination.
-So is considered a worthy trade-off.
+So is deemed a worthy trade-off.

-The presence of the workspace directory was used as an opportunity to make it possible to easily add custom visualisation artwork for Jivelite on piCorePlayer.
+The presence of the workspace directory was used as an opportunity to make adding custom visualisation artwork for Jivelite on piCorePlayer.

 ## jivelite.sh.cfg
 This version of `jivelite.sh` supports user selection of options, by setting environment variables.

-This is done by reading the file `jivelite.sh.cfg` in the locations
+This is done by `sourcing` the contents the file `jivelite.sh.cfg` in the locations (in order listed below)
-* /home/tc
+* `/home/tc`
-* /mnt/.../tce
+* `/mnt/.../tce`

 A reference version of `jivelite.sh.cfg` with all features turned off is included here.
 ```